security-egg/securityegg/_posts/2021-05-05-cyber-defense-path.md

     </li>
   </ul>
 <h5><b>Task 12</b></h5>
-Same with HTTP but Secure, HTTPS keeps protects your data by encrypting them.
+Same with HTTP but Secure, HTTPS protects your data by encrypting them.
 Note: If you can't find the SSL protocol you have to select the TLS > RSA keys list > Edit.
 Google why.
   <ul style="margin-top: 2rem">
     <li style="margin-top: 1rem">
      <i><b>Looking at the data stream what is the full request URI for packet 31?</b></i><br>